 The Ha Ling summit can get really crowded, but chances are good you’ll have the top of Miners Peak to yourself, making it a perfect spot for a break.
 If, by some chance, it’s also crowded at the Miners Peak summit, taking a break at the Saddle is a good alternative.

-The Miners Peak trail is very close to Canmore, so you could reward yourself after this difficult hike with an ice cream in Canmore or a great meal at one of Canmore’s many excellent restaurants.
+The Miners Peak trail is very close to Canmore, so you could reward yourself after this difficult hike with an ice cream in Canmore or a great meal at one of the best Canmore lunch restaurants.

 Miners Peak Hiking Safety